Dreaming381/Latios-Framework-Documentation/What Parts of ECS Does the Latios Framework Change.md

 Several additional systems will be added to support binding GameObjects with entities at runtime and synchronizing their transforms.

-## Changes When Using the NetCode Bootstrap
+## Changes When Using the NetCode Standard Bootstrap

 This bootstrap brings all the same changes as the previous bootstrap.
 In addition, you need to replace all static method calls to `ClientServerBootstrap`